Azure/autorest/docs/powershell/options.md

     set-name: New-AzConf
 ```

-To rename all the cmdlets that match a specific pattern, provide the regex expression at 'where-command' node and the replacement string at 'set-name' node.
+(**Regex**) To rename all the cmdlets that match a specific pattern, provide the regex expression at 'where-command' node and the replacement string at 'set-name' node.
 In the following example, we target all cmdlets that contain 'ConfigurationStore', use parentheses to capture three groups in the cmdlet name, and use those groups to transform the cmdlet name:

 ```yaml
 # Examples: